Global access to advanced radiographic and CT solutions

 Which smallest resolution can be created in the subsequent image (2D pixels, 3D/CT voxels) then depends on three things:

-- the smaller the X-ray focal spot size the higher the potential sharpness on detector side but in parallel the smaller focal spots normally have lower power/current on max. voltage reducing the inspection speed
+- The smaller the X-ray focal spot size the higher the potential sharpness on detector side but in parallel the smaller focal spots normally have lower power/current on max. voltage reducing the inspection speed

 - Pixel size (the smaller the better for smaller resolution) of the detector or image plate or, with film, the smallest visible chemical blackening that can be resolved by the human eye or a film scanner (pixel size)